aring87/Sentinel-Detection-As-Code/README.md

 ## Detection Content Cleanup and Standardization

-The Sentinel detection catalog has undergone a broad cleanup and normalization effort to improve quality, consistency, and maintainability.
+The detection catalog has undergone a broad cleanup and normalization effort to improve quality, consistency, and maintainability across both active and legacy content.

 This work included: